Hello and welcome to my blog.

 I once sat on a flight for 3 hours next to some rather ordinary guy and when I was exiting the plane I realized that “the guy” was really – John Edwards, democratic vice presidential candidate! … SQL is somewhat like that guy (minus party affiliation) – nothing special on the outside, but dig dipper and you will see where the real power lies … dig some more and you just might change some of your core beliefs (I’m speaking strictly about database programming here )

-Update: The “John Edwards” guy actually turned out to be a real scumbag and this is what really differentiates him and the SQL language.
+Update: The “John Edwards” guy actually turned out to be a real scumbag, but that is a different story.

 Of course, SQL is not the only thing that is (much) bigger on the inside and full of twisted surprises and this fact will be also reflected duly in this blog …